18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-adoption/planning-a-machine-learning-project/index.md

 - Monitoring and maintenance
 - Business analysis

-Please refer to the section **The iterative process** in the post [Intro to ML systems design part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/) for more details.
+Please refer to the section **The iterative process** in the post [Intro to ML systems design - Part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/) for more details.

 ### Timeline expectation